PlaidWeb/Publ/example_site/content/blog/20180402 first blog.md

 I wanted to have more and more stuff managed by a high-level CMS on my site, which I hacked together with multiple sites on a single domain, with some shoddy glue to keep it all together.
-In 2004 I integrated the phpBB forum engine with Movable Type to use it as a comment system.
+In 2003 I integrated the phpBB forum engine with Movable Type to use it as a comment system. it worked *okay* but it wasn't great.

 In 2004 I worked for a game company and wanted to keep blogging but didn't want everything to be world-readable, so I hacked access control into my blog templates